-The District reserves the option to redeem the Bonds maturing on and after August 15, 2032, in whole or in part before their respective scheduled maturity dates, in the principal amount of \$5,000 or any integral multiple thereof, on August 15, 2031, or on any date thereafter, at a redemption price equal to the principal amount thereof plus accrued interest to the date of redemption.
-If two or more Bonds of consecutive maturity are combined into one or more "term" Bonds (the "Term Bonds"), such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Order.
+The District reserves the option to redeem the Bonds maturing on and after August 15, 2031, in whole or in part before their respective scheduled maturity dates, in the principal amount of \$5,000 or any integral multiple thereof, on August 15, 2030, or on any date thereafter, at a redemption price equal to the principal amount thereof plus accrued interest to the date of redemption In addition, the Bonds maturing on August 15, 2041 (the "Term Bonds") are subject to mandatory redemption prior to maturity on the dates and in the amounts described herein.
 See "THE BONDS - Redemption Provisions of the Bonds" herein.